JasonWHowell/automation/AzureDevOpsAutomation/README.md

    `Install-Module -Name Az -Scope CurrentUser -Repository PSGallery`

 2. If there is an authentication failure you'll get this error.
-You need to connect to Azure succesfully.
+You need to connect to Azure successfully using cmdlet Get-AzContext.

    ```output
    Exception calling "GetService" with "1" argument(s): "TF30063: You are not authorized to access https://msft-skilling.visualstudio.com/."  at <ScriptBlock>, C:\Downloads\CreateWorkitemsFromExcelFile.ps1: line 128